 Independently owned by a well-known Irish family, QuinnBet is not one these old names that has been around for decades – even though it feels like it should be.

-It was actually only founded in 2017, but thanks to the wealth and power of the man behind the wheel, the company was able to establish itself incredibly quickly and start jostling for business at the top of the market amongst some much more well-known brands.
+It was actually only founded in 2017, but thanks to the wealth and power of the man behind the wheel at the start, the company was able to establish itself incredibly quickly and start jostling for business at the top of the market amongst some much more well-known brands.

 In their own words, Quinnbet was founded to ruffle up the Irish and British betting industries, and while they might not have left the likes of Betfred and PaddyPower trembling in their boots, they have certainly given punters something else to think about.

-Their product is the full package, with a casino and live casino alongside the sports book, and a strong virtual betting area too, which is becoming more and more popular with bettors.
+Their product is the full package, with a casino and live casino alongside the sports book, and a strong suite of offers and promotions too.

 - Offers and Promotions – Must offer more promotions than almost any other bookie.